pree-dew/prometheus-remote-write/README.md

 # prometheus-remote-write
-Push back mechanism for remote write in golang
+Push based mechanism for remote write in golang

 # To run the example